internetarchive/iaux/.github/ISSUE_TEMPLATE/enhancement.md

 **Describe the enhancement you'd like**

-> A description of what you want to happen.
+> Provide a description of what you want to happen.

 **Proposal/constraints**